joaquinvanschoren/meta-learn.github.io/2018/index.md

 ### FAQ ###
 1. Can supplementary material be added beyond the 4-page limit and are there any restrictions on it?

-   Yes, you may include additional supplementary material, but we ask that it be limited to a reasonable amount (max 10 pages in addition to the main submission) and that it follow the same NIPS format as the paper.
+   Yes, you may include additional supplementary material, but we ask that it be limited to a reasonable amount (max 10 pages in addition to the main submission) and that it follow the same NeurIPS format as the paper.

-2. Can a submission to this workshop be submitted to another NIPS workshop in parallel?
+2. Can a submission to this workshop be submitted to another NeurIPS workshop in parallel?

    We discourage this, as it leads to more work for reviewers across multiple workshops.
 Our suggestion is to pick one workshop to submit to.